Our Program and Approach

 Each KU centre is unique.
 The best outcomes for children are created within relationships and interactions between children and educators, and children and their families, not within four walls.
 We work hard to create beautiful, interesting, homelike learning environments for children – whatever our setting.

 Our centre is set in a lovely, leafy environment that encompasses many natural play areas.
 The children are involved in the care and development of the outdoor environment through gardening, recycling and suggesting ideas to improve the outdoor play areas, for example, the rock and mud area.

 Our playground is designed to maximise the use of the natural environment.
 We want children to be able to dig in the mud, discover and learn about insects and enjoy connecting with nature.
 We offer stimulating activities that arouse children’s curiosity and encourage them to choose from a variety of planned experiences, expanding their learning potential.
 We foster the holistic development of each child so they feel inspired to create, imagine and play.

 Our Reconciliation Action Plan

 KU was proud to launch its inaugural Innovate Reconciliation Action Plan (RAP) in 2016.
-At KU Wahroonga, we began our journey to develop our centre’s RAP in 2018 and we are proud to launch it now.
-Please view it here.
+At KU Wahroonga, we began our journey to develop our centre’s RAP in 2018 and we are proud to present it here.